-There are many ways to join pieces of wood, but I’d bet you haven’t used this one before.
-Brass pin joints used to be more common years ago, but they still offer a fabulous option that combines ease of installation with classic beauty.
+There are many ways to join pieces of wood, but most woodworkers haven’t used this one before.
+Brass pin joints were more common years ago, but they still offer a fabulous option that combines ease of installation with classic beauty.
 You can use the brass pin approach with any kind of wood, though it looks particularly striking against a dark species of hardwood.
 The wood it’s used in below is red oak.
 Not dark, but still nice.
 It’s part of a music stand I made for a friend.

 Are you working with softwood?
 In this case, there’s no need for anything other than ordinary pilot holes.
 If you’re working in hardwood, countersink the edges of the hole slightly for reasons that become obvious later.

-With pilot holes drilled, install flathead brass wood screws – one screw every two or three inches, along with a little glue.
+With pilot holes drilled, install flathead brass wood screws – one screw every two or three inches, along with a little glue on the joint.
 You’ll find #8 or #10 x 1 1/2” brass screws work best.
 Tighten them as far as you can with a hand driver (as you can see below), then grab your belt sander and get ready to make things look pretty.